irenepenasperez/tfm-tts/dockers/README.md

-#Using Dockers
+USING DOCKERS
 This file explains how to prepare an image for the docker container we need to run our experiments.
+In the Docker folder are stored the following files:

 DOCKERFILE
 The Dockerfile is designed to create a Docker image with the necessary dependencies to run the NeMo Toolkit from NVIDIA.
 Below is a description of what each command does: